-Varus knee, also known as genu varum, occurs when the knees bow away from each other in a standing position.
-This can lead to foot supination on the affected side and is sometimes associated with a flattening of the low back curve known as lordosis and a posterior pelvic tilt.
-In massage school, we used the mnemonic “Pirates drink rum, and they’re bowlegged” to help remember the difference between this and valgus knee.
+Varus knees, also known as genu varum, occurs when the knees bend away from each other in a standing position.
+This can lead to foot supination, where the weight of your feet is shifted to the outer side.
+Sometimes varus knees are associated with a flattening of the low back curve.

-In bilateral knee varus, the knees curve away from one another, even with the ankles touching in standing.
-This is also referred to as being ‘bow-legged’ (which refers to the curve of an archer’s bow) or ‘bandy-legged’.
-Knee varus can cause the pelvis to roll backwards into a posterior pelvic tilt, with flattening of the low back lordosis.
-Varus knee is also sometimes referred to as knee adduction, referring to the foot and lower leg moving closer to the midline than the knee.
+In knee varus, the knees curve away from one another, even with the ankles touching in standing.
+This is also referred to as being ‘bow-legged’ (which refers to the curve of an archer’s bow) or ‘bandy-legged.’
 Picture a classic cowboy stance, and that’s varus.

-The TFA has its weaknesses.
-It is a two-dimensional measure of a mobile, three-dimensional structure, and its accuracy can be compromised by other variables, such as a curve in the thigh bone.
+However, the TFA isn’t that accurate: it’s a two-dimensional measure of a mobile, three-dimensional structure, and its accuracy can be compromised by other variables, such as a curve in the femur.

 Symptoms of varus knee